harshaparida/Controlling_volume_using_hand-gestures/README.md

-# Hand Gesture Control for Volume and Brightness
+# Hand Gesture Control for Volume

-👋✨ This Python script allows you to control the volume and screen brightness using hand gestures captured from your webcam.
+👋✨ This Python script allows you to control the volume using hand gestures captured from your webcam.
 It utilizes the MediaPipe library for hand detection and OpenCV for image processing.

 ## Features